Every major OS maker misread Intel's docs. Now their kernels can be hijacked or crashed

 POP SS, it will generate a special exception when the processor touches a particular part of RAM to fetch the stack selector.

 Now, here's the clever trick.
-The instruction immediately after the
+To exploit this situation, the instruction immediately after the

 POP SS instruction has to be an